hobocz/templates/README.md

 - argparse
 - logging

-PLEASE NOTE: Rigorous testing is still required as there are certainly some environments, parameters, etc, that were not accommodated and may uncover issues.
+Note: More rigorous testing should be performed as there are certainly some environments, parameters, etc, that were not accommodated and may uncover issues.